 Here are three clear ways the Bard low-residency approach to getting an MBA in Sustainability helps make the program accessible and relevant to working professionals:

 Students Can Work 30-40 Hours Per Week

 The hybrid structure supports students to work comfortably 30 hours a week, uncomfortably 40 hours per week.
 For students working more than full time, we offer a part-time, three year version of the MBA: thirty, three-day retreats, still tied together by the online classes.
 Low residency thus enables working professionals to gain an MBA education, and reduces the opportunity cost of the degree.
-Students don't have to give up two years of salary to advance toward a career in sustainability.
+Students don't have to give up two years of salary to advance toward a career in sustainable business.
 Also, it allows students to bring their day-to-day work experiences into the classroom, further enriching the education.